liks79/aws-chalice-migration-workshop/lab-guide/LAB01.md

-# LAB 01 - Hands-on lab (30min) : Take a look around
+# LAB 01 - Take a look around

 In this hands-on lab, you'll configure the AWS [Cloud9](https://aws.amazon.com/cloud9/) service to look around legacy application.
 You can run application 'CloudAlbum' in the AWS Cloud9 EC2 instance.